Long-term conditions and mental health

 Support with ieso

 ieso treats a range of common mental health issues including anxiety and worry, depression, post-traumatic stress disorder, obsessive compulsive disorder, phobias, sleep problems, and stress.
-Typed and virtual CBT can be especially useful for those who are unable to travel or find it harder to leave the house because sessions can take place from the comfort of your home, or anywhere where you connect to the internet.
+Online therapy can be especially useful for those who are unable to travel or find it harder to leave the house because sessions take place online from the comfort of your home, from your smart phone or tablet, or anywhere where you connect to the internet.

 What we treat